1. What is stock turnover time and why does it matter?

 5. Practical example: from 90 to 45 days on average

-A dealership with 50 used vehicles in stock detects that the average selling time was 90 days.
+A dealership with 50 used vehicles in stock detects that average time to sell was 90 days.
 After applying:

 Competitive prices from day 1